Burberry's Tisci eyes "modern armour" for winter womenswear

-Capes, flags and helmet-like hats dominated the Burberry (BRBY.L) catwalk on Wednesday in what designer Riccardo Tisci described as a "modern armour" collection for women this winter.
+LONDON (Reuters) - Capes, flags and helmet-like hats dominated the Burberry catwalk on Wednesday in what designer Riccardo Tisci described as a “modern armour” collection for women this winter.

 In a runway presentation filmed at the British brand’s flagship London Regent Street store, models strutted in an array of outerwear adorned in faux fur as well as block coloured dresses with fluttering fringes and cape-like sleeves.